What is an Ad Server?

 When running a display ad campaign, it’s important to have an ad viewability tracking tool existing as part of your campaign.
 Ad servers normally provide an internal ad viewability tracking tool to track ads.
 At the same time, when needed, it should also have an option to integrate third-party tracking tools.

 Are you an advertiser looking to serve ads into multiple ad inventories and publishers?
-Sign up for a free account at MobileAds and manage your campaign more efficiently.
+Request a demo at MobileAds and learn how to manage your campaign more efficiently.